anuj-apdev/MyMagicScripts/MustHaveNetworkCommands.md

 netns -- Network Namespaces
 netfilter -- A Kernel Module which applies firlter on routing rules.
 It has a User Mode utility iptables to configura this BFP -- Berkley Packet Filter (A new Linux kernel technology, which enables the dynamic insertion of powerful security visibility and control logic within Linux itself)
+BGP -- BGP (Border Gateway Protocol) is protocol that manages how packets are routed across the internet through the exchange of routing and reachability information between edge routers.
+BGP directs packets between autonomous systems (AS) -- networks managed by a single enterprise or service provider.

 ### Most used Network OSI Layers and their Usages
  - the MAC address this packet should go to (“Layer 2”)